mrjones2014/dash.nvim/README.md

 ## Usage

+Run `:h dash-nvim` to see these docs in Neovim.

 ### Editor Commands

 This plugin has two editor commands, `:Dash` and `:DashWord`, each of which accept a bang (`!`).
 By default, it will